chaos-hamster/my-portfolio/README.md

 # Mark Sweeney's Portfolio
-This is my professional portfolio.
-It uses AWS and ReactJS.
+This is a dummy portfolio project.

 ## Technologies Used